-- City of Heroes does this to varying degrees- regardless of whether you're hitting a zombie or a giant robot, you get the same sound effect for your attack.
-What's more noticeable (because it's limited) is the sound of walking.
-While there are several different sounds (metal, carpet, and a generic hard surface) these appear to be less granular than the floor detail: you can find yourself suddenly running across a linoleum floor to the muted thuds of carpet, or dashing through a particularly large planter while listening to hardwood flooring.
+- City of Heroes did this to varying degrees- regardless of whether you're hitting a zombie or a giant robot, you got the same sound effect for your attack.
+What was more noticeable was the sound of walking.
+While there were several different sounds note these appeared to be less granular than the floor detail: you could find yourself suddenly running across a linoleum floor to the muted thuds of carpet, or dashing through a particularly large planter while listening to hardwood flooring.

-- And then there's the Arachnos Fliers (huge transport gunships) in City of Villains that, to this day, still use the creaking wooden door sound for its access hatches.
+- And then there's the Arachnos Fliers (huge transport gunships) in City of Villains that, to the last, used the creaking wooden door sound for its access hatches.

 - In Beyond Good & Evil, crashing the hoverboat into other boats, building and land all gives you the same metal sound.
 I suppose you could argue the boat is making that sound, but the boat has a large rubber bumper that should protect the metal from impact.

 - In Sam & Max games, shooting random objects always gives the same pinging bullet sound.
 Lampshaded at one point in Chariots of the Dogs, if you shoot the right thing: "An iron pinata?
 I think someone is missing the point."

 - In One Must Fall 2097 punching or kicking another mecha causes a clanging metal sound.
 Burn it with your Pyros, and you hear the same CLANGG.
 This a bit jarring when you realize that custom hit sounds were implemented for various stages, as well as some of the other robot's special attacks.